Last Updated : 23-February-2024

 The BI systems can be used to deeper and more detailed profiles of customers, together with transactional and trading analytics can improve the acquisition and retention of clients, as well as cross- and upselling.

-Customer Portfolio and Segmentation is another important use case of analytics systems.
+Customer Portfolio and Segmentation is another important data analytics use case in finance systems.
 In order to sell to customers, they need to be segmented properly.
 Customer Segmentation for Financial Services companies looks like customers querying for a home loan or a car loan else it could be specific to a bank account such as a checking or a money market account.
 A relevant offer or call from the customer relationship manager can result in a successful conversion.
 Similarly, the audience list for launching any new offer can be toned down based on customers' credit scoring.

 Customer Churn prediction and Lifetime value modeling has grown significantly important for the banks and insurance companies over the years.
 Thousands of brands are vying for customers’ mindshare and space, which requires huge investment.
 Once you have the customer onboarded, it is of utmost importance to avoid leaving value on the table.
 Customer journey mapping to see their behavior helps understand any requirement that they have and helps with upselling.